LiteralLySugaR/Hoi4MapCreatorTool/README.md

 ## 5.1 Province Definition | Terrain Input

-Terrain Input file can be any extension until its an image. (.bmp .png .jpg .jpeg ...).
+Terrain Input file can be any extension as long as its an image. (.bmp .png .jpg .jpeg ...).

 Terrain Input should have a specific colour pallet: